kiekerjan/eversolar-monitor/Introduction.md

 ## [Usage, data extraction](Usage.md) ##
 How to extract data easily from the database

+Home Assistant integration:
+Modify the [mqtt] section in the ini file, and the script will populate your HA with all data available from your inverter!

 ## [Feedback](Feedback.md) ##
 A place to let other people know if got the system working.